shaik1002/biggitlabbomb/doc/editor_extensions/visual_studio_code/index.md

 1. [Install the extension](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow) from the Visual Studio Marketplace and enable it.
 If you use an unofficial version of VS Code, install the extension from the [Open VSX Registry](https://open-vsx.org/extension/GitLab/gitlab-workflow).
 1. To sign in to your GitLab instance, run the command **GitLab: Authenticate** in VS Code.
    1. Open the command palette by pressing <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>.
-   1. In the command palette, search for **GitLab: Authenticate** and press <kbd>Enter</kbd>.
+   1. In the command palette, search for **GitLab: Authenticate** and press <kbd>Enter<kbd>.
    1. Select your GitLab instance URL from the offered options, or enter one manually.
       - When manually adding an instance to **URL to GitLab instance**, paste the full URL to your GitLab instance, including the `http://` or `https://`.
 Press <kbd>Enter</kbd> to confirm.
    1. For `GitLab.com`, you can use the OAuth authentication method.
-   1. If you don't use OAuth, use a personal access token to sign in.
+   1. If you don't use OAuth, use a personal access token to log in.
       - If you have an existing personal access token with `api` scope, select **Enter an existing token** to enter it.
       - If you don't, select **Create a token first**, and the extension opens the token settings page for you.
         If this method fails, follow the instructions to [create a personal access token](../../user/profile/personal_access_tokens.md#create-a-personal-access-token).